What is Greylisting and How Does It Protect Your Inbox? Print

 9. Summary

-Greylisting is an effective security feature used by modern email systems to prevent spam before it reaches the inbox.
+Greylisting is a highly effective anti-spam technology used by modern email systems to prevent unwanted messages from reaching users.

-By temporarily delaying unknown senders and allowing only properly configured mail servers to retry delivery, greylisting helps maintain a clean and secure email environment.
+By temporarily delaying unknown senders and only accepting messages from properly configured mail servers that retry delivery, greylisting significantly reduces spam while having minimal impact on legitimate email communication.

 Was this answer helpful?